marc2o/Neovide-macOS-Icon/readme.md

 # Alternative (macOS) Icon for Neovide

 I only recently gave [neovim](https://neovim.io) a try and quickly found out about the wonderful [Neovide](https://github.com/neovide/neovide) front end.
+I love it. :c)

 This is my take on the Neovide application icon, since I wanted it to fit better in my Dock.